ZIB-IOL/pivoting_frankwolfe/README.md

 ## References

-This is the accompanying repository for the paper:
+This is the accompanying repository for the submitted paper.

-> Wirth, E., Besançon, M., and Pokutta, S. (2023).
-The Pivoting Framework: Frank-Wolfe Algorithms with Active Set Size Control.

 ## Installation guide